Before BabyLabor & DeliveryAfter Delivery

 - How do I get a Social Security number for my baby?

-You can request a Social Security number on the birth certificate worksheet that you will fill out after you name your baby.
-The state office in Columbus will automatically forward the request to the Social Security office when the birth certificate is registered in Columbus.
+You can request a Social Security number on the birth certificate worksheet that you will fill out when you are admitted or in labor.
+Akron General registers the birth certificate and an automatic request to the Social Security office for your baby’s Social Security number is filed.
 You may also opt to personally apply at the Social Security office, but you will need a notarized copy of the birth certificate to do so.
 Most parents apply for the card when they are completing the birth certificate information.

 - Will my dog/cat be jealous of the new baby?